U.S. economy stalls in Q1, but fundamentals still sound

 NO FUNDAMENTAL WEAKNESS

-"Our bet is that the weakness we are seeing is still more transitory than fundamental," said Diane Swonk, chief economist at Mesirow Financial in Chicago.
+"Our bet is that the weakness we saw in the first quarter is more transitory than fundamental, with a heavy dose of weather distortions," said Diane Swonk, chief economist at Mesirow Financial in Chicago.

 Economists estimate severe weather could have chopped off as much as 1.4 percentage points from GDP growth.
 The government, however, gave no details on the impact of the weather.